wzdf1982/fireup/readme.md

 postgres=# \q

 ```
-Change the postgresql's configuration to make no need password for local user.
+Change the postgresql's configuration to make no need password for local user.change the md5 to trust.

 ```bash
 sudo vim /etc/postgresql/9.2/main/pg_hba.conf
 ```
-change the md5 to trust.

 change the encoding